frankbraun/frankbraun.github.io/invariants/index.md

 on, usually a computer or a mobile phone.

-If you can compromise the [endpoint security](https://en.wikipedia.org/wiki/Endpoint_security) you can compromise all software that is running on it.
+If you can compromise the [endpoint security](https://en.wikipedia.org/wiki/Endpoint_security), you can compromise all software that is running on it.

-Therefore it is paramount that the hardware and software of our devices is secure and *open*.
+Therefore it is paramount that the hardware and software of our devices are secure and *open*.

-I think it's vastly underrated how dangerous a mandate of using [attested applications](https://en.wikipedia.org/wiki/Trusted_Computing) for things like age verification would be.
+I think it's vastly underrated how dangerous a mandate to use [attested applications](https://en.wikipedia.org/wiki/Trusted_Computing) for things like age verification would be.
 In order for an application to be attestable it has to run on an attestable device and that usually means you are running a mobile phone which comes from Apple or Google with *their* OS on it and the app comes from *their* app store.
-Which means you have neither control over the OS nor over the software that you are running on it anymore.
+This means you have neither control over the OS nor over the software that you are running on it anymore.

 > Invariant #1: We want to control our devices — the hardware itself and the